generate combinations in the lexicographic revolving-door Gray code

 v := abs(S);

 v := M;

 Compile the procedure.

-Given a list of 12 floats, split it into two lists of 7 and 5 elements, minimizing the difference of their sums.
+Given a list of 12 floating-point numbers, split it into two lists of 7 and 5 elements, minimizing the difference of their sums.

 Allocate Arrays used by Val.

 S ≔ Array⁡1..1,datatype=float8:V ≔ Array⁡L,datatype=float8:

 Construct the iterator, then extract the two procedures, hasNext and getNext, that update and return the next value.
 Because getNext returns the same Array each time (with different content), we need only call it once.

 p ≔ g⁡